WHITE ON MY VEGETABLE PLANTS

 My peas and zucchini have white on the leaves.
 I'm thinking it might be thripe or powdery mildew.
 How do I treat them.
 I have photos I can text you.--Shirley Carpenedo

-Gogebic County Michigan powdery mildew
+Gogebic County Michigan

 Good Morning, Shirley -- Would you possibly be able to attach a couple photos below?